If a Trailer Park Is Closed Because of Covid19, Is a Refund of Prepaid Fees Required?

-The Law Would Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Trailer Parks; However, a Trailer Park User Should Carefully Consider How Hard to Push the Issue Lest the Trailer Park Owner Withdraw the Opportunity to Return in the Future.
+Although the Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Trailer Parks, How Hard to Push the Issue Should be Carefully Considered Lest the Trailer Park User Offend the Trailer Park Owner and Lose the Opportunity to Return in the Future.

 A Helpful Guide On How to Evalute Legal Positions Regarding Prepaid Trailer Park Fees Involving Seasonal Camping Contracts

 With springtime now here many people would usually enjoy the excitement in knowing that summertime fun of making special memories with family and friends at favoured campgrounds and trailer parks is just around the corner.
 Unfortunately, with the Covid19 Crisis, campgrounds and trailer parks, as non-essential services are ordered closed in accordance to mandates prescribed in O. Reg.
 82/20 to the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
 E.9, as became effective on March 24 2020.
 As an unfortunate result, many seasonal campers and trailer park users are now quite concerned for the potential disappointment for both a lost season of memories as well as prepaid fees.